Improved Kernels for Tracking Path Problem: Linear Kernel for Planar Graphs

-Independently a linear kernel for planar graphs can be derived from the 4 approximation algorithm given in~\cite{eppstein} as follows.
-Let the $G(V,E)$ be a planar graph with $F$ as the set of faces/regions in $G$.
-It is shown in~\cite{eppstein} that the number of faces $|F|\leq 2 OPT + 1$, where $OPT$ is the number of trackers in an optimum tracking set.
-If $k=OPT$, $|F|\leq 2k+1$.
+\begin{proof} Let $G=(V,E)$ be a reduced planar graph with $F$ as the set of faces/regions in $G$.
 Let $V_{\geq 3}$ be the set of vertices with degree greater than or equal to $3$ and $V_2$ be the set of vertices with degree equal to $2$.
-It is shown in~\cite{eppstein} that $|V_{\geq 3}|\leq 2(|F| - 2)$.
-Thus, $|V_{\geq 3}| \leq 2((2k+1)-2) = 4k-2$.
-After application of the reduction rules suggested by the authors there will be no vertices of degree one left in the graph, and there can exist at most one vertex of degree of degree two between a pair of vertices with degree higher than two.
-In order to bound the vertices in $V_2$, assume that all degree two vertices are short-circuited (the vertex is deleted and an edge is introduced between its neighbors).
-Observe that the number of edges in this new graph $G(V',E')$ will be an upper bound for $|V_2|$.
-Since short-circuiting does not affect planarity of graph, due to Euler's rule, $|E'|=|V'|+|F'|-2$.
-Note that $|V'|=|V_{\geq 3}|$ and $|F'|=|F|$.
-Using the bounds for $F$ and $V_{\geq 3}$, we have $|E'|\leq 4k-2 + 2k+1$.
-Hence $|V_2|\leq 6k-1$.
-Combining the bounds for $V_2$ and $V_{\geq 3}$, it follows that $|V|\leq 6k - 1 + 4k - 2$.
-Thus if a planar graph has a tracking set of size at most $k$, the vertex set is bounded by $10k-3$.
-It follows from Euler's rule that the number of edges will also be linear in $k$.
+Observe that after the application of Reduction Rules~\ref{red:stpath} and \ref{red:no-deg-one} there does not exist a vertex of degree one in the graph.
+Further, due to Reduction Rules~\ref{red:twoinseries} and \ref{red:disjoint-m-paths} each vertex of degree two has vertices with degree three of more as its neighbors.
+First we construct a graph $G'=(V',E')$ by short-circuiting (the vertex is deleted and an edge is introduced between its neighbors) all vertices in $V_2$.
+Due to Reduction Rules~\ref{red:deg-2-triangle},\ref{red:disjoint-m-paths} the short-circuiting does not create parallel edges.
+Note that the number of faces $|F|$ in $G$ is same as that in $G'$.
+Further, $|V'|=|V_{\geq 3}|$, $|V_2|\leq |E'|$ and $|E|\leq 2|E'|$.
+We now try to bound the size of $V_{\geq 3}$ in $G'$.
+Since summation of degrees of vertices in a graph is twice the number of edges, and degree of all vertices in $G'$ is at least three,